Is the sanctity of life of the preborn child a civil rights issue?

 Further, egalitarian humanism is actually a form of liberal modernism.
 Liberal democracy is a political theory centered on individual rights.
-This includes classic conservatism, neo-conservatism, libertarianism on the right, and then socialism and all social democratic movements on the left.
-All are forms of liberal democracy. the word “liberal” standing for the liberties of the individual.
+This includes classic conservatism, neo-conservatism, and libertarianism on the right, and then socialism and all social democratic movements on the left.
+All are forms of liberal democracy, the word “liberal” standing for the liberties of the individual.
 In this political theory, the human being reigns supreme and is the source of all law.
-Unless we frame the question in terms of rights and liberties derived from God himself, it opens the door to all sorts of rights never imagined before in human history — reproductive rights, abortion rights, homosexual rights, transgender rights and even rights of Personhood granted to animals and bodies of water.
-The problem is that egalitarian humanism itself is fundamentally at war with the God who created us in His image with the form and personality reflective of a life to be valued and protected.
+Unless we frame the question in terms of rights and liberties derived from God himself, we open the door to all sorts of rights never imagined before in human history — reproductive rights, abortion rights, homosexual rights, transgender rights, and even rights of Personhood granted to animals and bodies of water.
+The problem is that egalitarian humanism itself is fundamentally at war with the God who created us in His image with the form and personality reflective of life to be valued and protected.

-One Soviet dissident, Vadim Borisov (b.
+In the time of the Soviet Union, one dissident, Vadim Borisov (b.
 1945) noted that the rationalist humanism which took hold in Russia in the early 19th century inevitably led to a destructive nihilism.

 We discover with astonishment that so-called rationalist humanism actually lacks an adequate rational basis for its defense of the dignity and inalienable rights of the human personality – for which it has often risked both life and limb.
 The American Founding Fathers who many years ago first propounded the “eternal rights of man and the citizen” postulated that every human being bears the form and likeness of God; he therefore has an absolute value, and consequently also the right to be respected by his fellows.
 Rationalism, positivism and materialism successively destroyed the memory of this absolute source of human rights.
 The unconditional equality of persons before God was replaced by the conditional equality of individuals before the law….